Blaze.com

 Blaze.com is a Brazilian online gambling platform.
-It is managed by Prolific Trade N.V. a company registered in Curaçao.
-Games available in the Blaze platform include roulette, blackjack, slot machines, poker and rocket.
+It is managed by Prolific Trade N.V. a company registered in Curaçao..
+Due to changes in Brazilian legislation, the management was later switched to Foggo Entertainment Ltda in Brazil Games available in the Blaze platform include roulette, blackjack, slot machines, poker and rocket.

 History

 According to the company's website, it was founded in 2019.
 There is ambiguity as to the identity of Blaze's owners.
 In a 2019 statement, Blaze said that disclosure of the identity of its owners would pose a security threat.
 It maintained that the company has a multi-stakeholder ownership structure and that it does not own any legal entities in the United States.

 Blaze.com was launched in Brazil in 2023 through an aggressive influencer sponsorship campaign.
 Brazilian footballer Neymar Jr., a known gaming enthusiast, has been one of the company's endorsers since 2022.
 One of Blaze's offerings called "crash game" was named after him.

 In July 2023 the Brazilian parliament launched an inquiry that investigated allegations of fraud, made by digital content creator Daniel Penin.
 One of his claims was that Blaze sponsors were paid each time a gambler loses money in its platform.
 Curaçao's finance minister Javier Silvania also asked for investigations regarding the allegations and irregularities.
 The Brazilian regulator Anatel closed the Blaze website in September 2023 but Blaze denied the allegations and appealed the decision.
 The company is still currently in operation.

 By 2025, the website was one of 30 sports betting and online gaming platforms authorized to operate in Brazil until 2029.
 The permit to operate was granted through the country's Law No. 13,756 passed in 2018, and Law No. 14,790, which was promulgated in 2024.
 The company is headquartered in Curacao, a known tax haven.